xaitax/Chrome-App-Bound-Encryption-Decryption/README.md

 If you see: `DecryptData failed.
 LastError: 2148073483`

-then in hex that is `0x8009000B`, which maps to **NTE_BAD_KEY_STATE** (“Key not valid for use in specified state”).
-In practice this almost always means **DPAPI** (the Windows Data Protection API) couldn’t unwrap Chrome’s master key.
-Common causes:
+then in hex that’s `0x8009000B`, which corresponds to **NTE_BAD_KEY_STATE** (“Key not valid for use in specified state”).
+Under the hood this means **DPAPI** (the Windows Data Protection API) couldn’t decrypt the wrapped AES-GCM key stored in Chrome’s Local State.

-- **Password change**: your Windows logon password changed after Chrome encrypted its key, so DPAPI can no longer decrypt the old blob.
+#### Common causes
+- **Password change**
+  When you change your Windows logon password, Windows re-wraps your DPAPI master key under the new password—but if the old key can’t be decrypted (e.g. missing backup), any older data blobs fail.
-- **Wrong profile or machine**: you’re pointing at a Local State from a different user account or another PC.
+- **Wrong user or machine**
+  DPAPI keys are tied to a specific user + machine combo.
+Pointing at a profile copied from another account or PC will fail.
+- **Elevation/context mismatch**
-- **Elevation mismatch**: if you launch the injector **as Administrator** and point it at a non-elevated user’s profile, DPAPI won’t decrypt because the key is tied to the un-elevated user context.
+  If you run the injector as **Administrator** (or SYSTEM) against a non-elevated user’s profile, DPAPI will refuse because the decryption context doesn’t match the interactive user.
+- **Corrupted or missing DPAPI vault**
+  If the folder `%APPDATA%\Microsoft\Protect\{SID}` is missing or its permissions broken, DPAPI can’t find your master key.

 #### Work-around / Notes

-- Ensure you run under the _same_ Windows user account that originally encrypted the Local State.
+- **Run as the same interactive user** (and at the same privilege level) that originally encrypted the Local State.
-- If you’ve recently changed your Windows password, log off and back on (DPAPI will re-encrypt your master key under the new password).
+- **Log off & back on** after password changes so Windows can re-encrypt your DPAPI vault.
+- **Ensure your profile folder hasn’t been moved or restored** from backup without the DPAPI vault.
-- There _is_ a recovery path via `IElevator::RunRecoveryCRXElevated(...)`, which can re-wrap keys even if DPAPI fails - but we haven’t included it here to avoid enabling automated key-stealers or malware.
+- There _is_ a recovery path via `IElevator::RunRecoveryCRXElevated(...)`, which can re-wrap keys even if DPAPI fails—but it isn’t included here to avoid giving malware an automated bypass.

 ## 🆕 Changelog